IDMNYU/DM-UY-3193/11_march12_day11/README.md

 * Make sure to push your code to Github and submit on NYU Classes by the start of class on Thursday.
 March 14 is the official due date for your midterm.

    * [Example of a nice README](https://github.com/ajb871/museum_twitter_bot)
+   * You can use this [markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format your README.

 ### Homework